c-fraser/graph-guard/README.md

 ![proxy-server](docs/proxy-server.png)

-Proxied messages are passed through the `Handler` chain, enabling the `Server` to dynamically transform the incoming and outgoing [Bolt messages](https://neo4j.com/docs/bolt/current/bolt/message/).
+Proxied messages are passed through the `Plugin`, enabling the `Server` to dynamically transform the incoming and outgoing [Bolt messages](https://neo4j.com/docs/bolt/current/bolt/message/).
 [Schema](#schema) validation is performed by